FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Linear Relative Motion
 ******************************************
-The robot moves a relative distance along a straight line from its current position.
-On the LIN command addition page, select the point name as "CurrentPos".
-Choose the offset coordinate system as either the base coordinate system or the tool coordinate system according to the situation, and input the offset value.
-This means the robot will perform a certain offset motion along the set coordinate system based on its current position. ("CurrentPos" is a system point and does not require teaching.)
+The robot moves a relative distance linearly from the current position.
+In the LIN instruction addition page, select the point name as "CurrentPos", choose the offset coordinate system as base coordinate system, tool coordinate system, or workpiece coordinate system as needed, and enter the offset value.
+The robot will then perform an offset motion along the set coordinate system based on its current position. ("CurrentPos" is a system point that does not require teaching)

 .. image:: coding/517.png
    :width: 6in